MarryG777/GIT-ST-2025/README.md

 # GIT-ST-2025

-My first change in this project
+My first change in this project is the difficult one